Skip to Main Content

 What are heat pumps?

 Heat pumps are high-efficiency heating and cooling systems that use electricity to draw heat energy out of an environment to heat your home or business.
 Lately, they have been in the news as an alternative to traditional heating and cooling systems.
 In the colder months, heat pumps pull warmth out of the cold air from outside and move it indoors to heat your home or business.
-In the summer, they can do the reverse and expel warm air from inside your house to the outdoors, effectively working as an air conditioner.
+In the summer, they can do the reverse and expel warm air from inside to the outdoors, effectively working as an air conditioner.
 Heat pumps offer heating, cooling, and dehumidification in one system.

 The Benefits of Heat Pumps